ietf-wg-cellar/matroska-specification/cellar-codec/block_additional_mappings_intro.md

 Block type name: "SMPTE ST 12-1 timecode"

-Description: the `BlockAdditional` data is defined in (#smpte-st-12-1-timecode-description).
+Description: the `BlockAdditional` data is defined in more details in (#smpte-st-12-1-timecode-description).

 ### avcE